briansunter/logseq-plugin-gpt3-openai/README.md

 Write a GPT-3 command in a block, then run the open `gpt3` command via the slash or block menu.
 The plugin will generate a GPT-3 response using the OpenAI API and insert it beneath the block.

-## OpenAI API Key
+## Getting Started <a name = "getting_started"></a>

-You need to [get an OpenAI API Key here](https://openai.com/api/) and add the key in the plugin settings.
+- You need to [get an OpenAI API Key here](https://openai.com/api/) and add the key in the plugin settings.

+- Make sure you [read OpenAI's usage guidelines](https://beta.openai.com/docs/usage-guidelines) and avoid generating certain types of content.

+- Download the plugin in the Logseq marketplace by searching for `gpt3` or `openai`.

 ## Example Use Cases <a name = "examples"></a>